Tommac1/xsd2xml/README.md

 Or you can use it in your source code:

-> 📝 If you only intend to use it as a source code, installing `reuquirements.txt` is enough. 📝
+> 📝 If you only intend to use it as a source code, installing `requirements.txt` is enough. 📝

 ```python
 from xsd2xml import xsd2xml